molily/molily.de/_posts/2020-11-21-testing-angular.md

 At the same time, we are writing an asynchronous spec.
 That is, Jasmine needs to wait for the Observable and the expectations before the spec is finished.

-Again, there are several ways how to accomplish this.
-We are going to use Angular’s `fakeAsync` and `tick` functions, an easy and powerful way to test asynchronous behavior.

-TODO: See above

 <aside class="margin-note" markdown="1">
   `fakeAsync` and `tick`
 </aside>

+Again, there are several ways how to accomplish this.
+We are going to use Angular’s `fakeAsync` and `tick` functions.
+We have introduced them when [testing a form with async validators](#successful-form-submission).

-`fakeAsync` freezes time.
-It hooks into the processing of asynchronous tasks created by timers, intervals, Promises and Observables.
-It prevents these tasks from being executed.
+A quick recap: `fakeAsync` freezes time and prevents asynchronous tasks from being executed.
+The `tick` function then simulates the passage of time, executing the scheduled tasks.

-We then use the `tick` function to simulate the passage of time.
-The scheduled asynchronous tasks will be executed.
-We can then test their effect.

-The specialty of `fakeAsync` and `tick` is that the passage of time is only virtual.
-Even if ten seconds pass in the simulation, the spec may still complete in a few milliseconds.

 `fakeAsync` wraps the function passed to `it`: